Facebook LinkedIn Instagram YouTube

 2. Specialized Leadership Development

-3. Numeric Targets – determine how many of each class do you intend to initiate
+3. Numeric Targets – determine how many of each class you intend to initiate

 5) Sophomores must have full membership status

 The revised O∆K Policies and Procedures now include sophomores as full members of O∆K. Circles may not in any way create a system that allows for sophomores to be considered anything less than full members.
-Criteria for circle officer positions may include expectations of experience within the circle but should not be written in such a way as to always exclude sophomores from executive leadership.
+Criteria for circle officer positions may include expectations of experience within the circle, but should not be written in a way that always excludes sophomores from executive leadership.

 6) Petition to increase the maximum number of initiates